Chelmsford: Buses

-Essex County Council Highways & Transportation Department have considered constructing a 'Bus Rapid Transit System' to be built serving the Beaulieu Park/Springfield Area because of the increasing demand for Rapid Transit Plans in Ipswich, Colchester and Southend.
+Essex County Council's Highways and Transportation Department have considered constructing a Bus Rapid Transit System to be built serving the Beaulieu Park/Springfield Area because of the increasing demand for Rapid Transit Plans in Ipswich, Colchester and Southend.

-Chelmsford has a park & ride service at nearby Sandon, just off Junction 18 of the A12.
-It runs from 7 am to 7 pm, Monday to Saturday, with five bus stops around the city (one near High Chelmer for shopping), and charges £2.50 per adult and is free for old-age pensioners or people under the age of 16.
-An adult weekly ticket is £12.50 and Adult monthly £47.00.
-It has a capacity of 1,200 cars.
-Opened in March 2006, it has proved highly successful and is widely used.
+Chelmsford has a park & ride service at nearby Sandon, just off junction 18 of the A12; it runs Monday to Saturday, with a capacity of 1,200 cars.
+Opened in March 2006, it has proved highly successful and is used widely.

-A second service known as the Chelmer Valley Park and Ride was opened on the A130/A131 to the north of the city near Little Waltham in April 2011.
+A second service, known as the Chelmer Valley Park and Ride, was opened on the A130/A131 to the north of the city near Little Waltham in April 2011.